-Stubbed Stubbed is a special convention used to indicate that the body of the subprogram will be entirely ignored.
-Any call to the subprogram is converted into a raise of the Program\Error exception.
-If a pragma Import specifies convention stubbed then no body need be present at all.
-This convention is useful during development for the inclusion of subprograms whose body has not yet been written.

-In addition, all otherwise unrecognized convention names are also treated as being synonymous with convention C. In all implementations except for VMS, use of such other names results in a warning.
-In VMS implementations, these names are accepted silently.
+'Stubbed' Stubbed is a special convention used to indicate that the body of the subpre ignored.
+Any call to the subprogram is converted into a raise of the Program\pragma Import specifies convention stubbed then no body need be present a is useful during development for the inclusion of subprograms whose body has In addition, all otherwise unrecognized convention names are also treated with convention C. In all implementations, use of such other names results i